-&lt;sup>8 Due to lack of user's interest and hardware, this operating system is not tested.
+1 Due to lack of user's interest and hardware, this operating system is not tested.
 If you need to run the CDF V3.1 library on either HP-UX or IBM's AIX operating system, please contact the CDF support office at cdfsupport@listserv.gsfc.nasa.gov.

-Users of CDF 3.1 or later versions will be able to create CDF files that can be read by CDF 2.7.2 or earlier by using the CDFsetFileBackward function (in C) or CDF\set\FileBackward subroutine (in Fortran), or using the CDF\FILE\BACKWARD environment variable.
+Users of CDF 3.0 or later versions will be able to create CDF files that can be read by CDF 2.7.2 or earlier by using the CDFsetFileBackward function (in C) or CDF_set_FileBackward subroutine (in Fortran), or using the CDF_FILE_BACKWARD environment variable.
 See section 4.18 of the CDF C Reference Manual and the CDF Fortran Reference Manual for details on how to create CDF 2.7-compatible files.

-The command-line version of the CDFedit and CDFexport utility programs can now create CDF files that can be read by CDF 2.7.2 or earlier.
+The command-line version of the CDFedit, CDFexport and CDFconvert utility programs can now create CDF files that can be read by CDF 2.7.2 or earlier.

-The <GET\, CDF\INFO\> routine now returns the data type of 64-bit off\t (or \\int64 on Windows) for the compressed file size (cSize) and uncompressed file size (uSize) parameters in V3.1 while they used to return as 32-bit long integer in V2.5, 2.6 or 2.7.
-Thus, if you have a legacy application that calls the <GET\, CDF\INFO\> routine, you MUST change the data type of the cSize and uSize parameters to off\t (or \\int64 on Windows) from long to access files that were created with V3.1.
-If the file accessed was created with V2.5, V2.6, or V2.7, you should always use 'long' instead of off\t to get the correct results.
-Using off\t for non-3.0 files in V3.1 may or may not return the correct results depending upon what operating system it is executed under.
+The <GET, CDF_INFO> routine now returns the data type of 64-bit off_t (or int64 on Windows) for the compressed file size (cSize) and uncompressed file size (uSize) parameters in V3.1 while they used to return as 32-bit long integer in V2.5, 2.6 or 2.7.
+Thus, if you have a legacy application that calls the <GET, CDF_INFO> routine, you MUST change the data type of the cSize and uSize parameters to off_t (or int64 on Windows) from long to access files that were created with V3..
+If the file accessed was created with V2.5, V2.6, or V2.7, you should always use 'long' instead of off_t to get the correct results.
+Using off_t for non-V3. files from V3. library may or may not return the correct results depending upon what operating system it is executed under.

-D.3Changes
+D.3 Changes

-The following features have been added to CDF 3.1:
+The following features have been added to from CDF V3.0 to V3.2:

-- 1. Ability to create a CDF file that is compatible with CDF 2.7.2 or earlier. - 2.
-Addition of the easy-to-use New Standard Interface that allows almost all of the CDF operations which were previously only available through the Internal Interface. - 3.
-Retrofit of CDFedit and CDFexport to create a CDF file that is compatible with CDF 2.7.2 or earlier - 4.
-Many miscellaneous bug fixes
+- 1. Add checksum feature to allow verification of data integrity in a CDF file upon its opening. - 2.
+Ability to create a CDF file that is compatible with CDF 2.7.2 or earlier. - 3.
+Addition of the easy-to-use New Standard Interface that allows almost all of the CDF operations which were previously only available through the Internal Interface. - 4.
+Retrofit of CDF tools to include the option of the new checksum feature while creating a new CDF. - 5.
+Retrofit of CDFedit and CDFexport to create a CDF file that is compatible with CDF 2.7.2 or earlier. - 6.
+Miscellaneous bug fixes. - 7.
+Increase in cache buffer size from 512 to 10240 bytes. - 8.
+When read-only mode is set, all metadata is read into memory where requests for metadata are then directed.
+This improves metadata access performance in most situations.